 Odyssey of the Mind is a Pioneer in Education Standards…

 From the start, Odyssey recognized the importance of many of the skills now emphasized in education today such as Science, Technology, Engineering, and Math (STEM).
 The program combines that with history and art and has encouraged learning these subjects through the Classics and performance problems in particular.

 …With a Twist

-All Odyssey solution require students to perform, not just the sciences, but the arts as well – whether it be set-building, costume-making, creating props, acting, singing, or playing an instrument.
+All Odyssey solutions require students to perform, not just the sciences, but the arts as well – whether it be set-building, costume-making, creating props, acting, singing, or playing an instrument.
 These skills are important to create a balanced education.
 Because they are doing something fun, students are eager to perform and develop self-confidence and public speaking skills along the way.
 Many participants credit their success to Odyssey of the Mind.
-Because different elements are involved within each problem, Odyssey brings together student with varying interests that often form life-long friendships.
+Because different elements are involved within each problem, Odyssey brings together students with varying interests that often form life-long friendships.

 In Odyssey of the Mind . . .